Harikarthyk/HariKarthyk/README.md

 I am an enthusiastic full-stack developer with a bachelor's degree in Information technology 🎒 and working as a full stack software developer.

-🔭 I’m currently Exploring and learning Vue, vite, D3, Cypress .
+🔭 I’m currently Exploring and learning cypress and Jest.

 <!-- 🌱 I’m currently learning AW -->